The Cytomass Monitor is able to measure the mass of even single adherent cells with 0.1% mass and 10-ms temporal resolution.

-Together with Prof. D.J.
-Müller and Dr. D. Martínez-Martín of the ETH Zurich, Nanosurf is developing the Cytomass Monitor.
-This cantilever-based instrument is able to measure the mass of even single adherent cells with 0.1% mass and 25 ms temporal resolution.
+Together with Prof. Daniel J. Müller of the ETH Zürich and Dr. David Martínez-Martín of the University of Sydney, Nanosurf is developing the Cytomass Monitor.
+The Cytomass Monitor is able to measure the mass of even single adherent cells with 0.1% mass and 10‑ms temporal resolution.

 The following video illustrates the general working principle of the Cytomass Monitor:

 An integrated solution that combines mass monitoring with optical microscopy and long-term cell cultivation

 The Cytomass Monitor is the only research tool currently available that allows the recording of time-lapse mass measurements in physiological conditions, while simultaneously conducting fluorescence and/or differential interference contrast microscopy (DIC) in order to link cell mass dynamics to cell morphology and state.

 The Cytomass Monitor allows novel research in the fields of cell mass or volume regulation, cell migration, cell nutrition, cell division and cell cycle progression, fat cell storage and metabolism, viral infection-related processes, ion channel properties, drug screening for drugs targeting pathways linked to cell growth, new therapies for cancer, aging, obesity, type 2 diabetes, neurodegeneration, and other diseases linked to a deregulation of growth control.